 1 x light shirt which can double up as a jacket.

 1 x fleece for colder climates

 1 x light hoodies – Light in weight and try a neutral colour so it matches everything.

 1 x cardigan in grey or back to match everything

 2 x 3/4 length trousers – Light in weight for wearing in hot climates.

 1 x walking trousers – Combat-style are handy with the extra pockets.
 Get ones with zip-off bottoms that turn into shorts.

 1 x jeans – These are a controversial item and open to debate.
 Jeans are often too sticky for the tropics but sometimes it’s nice to blend in with city life or while on a long haul flight.
 If you are really trying to keep weight down, they are a non-essential item.

-Definition futures traders market Dresses and Skirts (for the ladies)
+stock options layoff Dresses and Skirts (for the ladies)

 1 x day skirt – Denim ones are handy as they go with everything.